 - All educational displays must have stable, freestanding backs with sides attached.
 This includes Sec.
-4301 and educational displays in specific project areas.
+301 and educational displays in specific project areas.
 Size requirements for all display board is 36" x 48".
-Educational displays must be 3-dimensional. - Do not include valuables, food items that will spoil or potentially harmful products (such as aspirin, cleaning products, chemicals, etc.) in any educational display.
-Neither the Oklahoma State Fair nor the 4-H program can accept responsibility for loss of valuables.
+Educational displays must be 3-dimensional. - First place educational displays will be exhibited.
+Subsequent placing displays will be displayed as space allows. - Do not include valuables, food items that will spoil or potentially harmful products (such as aspirin, cleaning products, chemicals, etc.) in any educational display.
+Neither the Tulsa State Fair nor the 4-H program can accept responsibility for loss of valuables.
 Potentially harmful products will be discarded.
 Text of displays should be readable from at least 10 ft. away. - Displays in section 4301 MUST include the 4-H Clover or mention 4-H. When using the official clover with H's, the tail should curve to the right and the words 18 U.S.C.
 707 must appear under the lower right leaflet, unless poster and clover are hand drawn.
 For more information on proper use of the 4-H clover please refer to https://dh.okstate.edu/educators/clover-and-emblem/index.html